linuxdeepin/deepin-manual/manual-assets/professional/deepin-music/en_US/index.md

 ### Rename Playlist

-2. Right-click the playlist to select **Rename**.
+1. Select a playlist from "Playlists".
-2. Enter the name of the playlist.
+2. Right-click to select **Rename**.
-3. Click the blank area of the Music, or press the Enter key.
+3. Enter the name of the playlist and press the Enter key to save.

 ![0|renamelist](jpg/renamelist.png)